David5280/overlook/README.md

-# Overwatch
+# Overlook

-Overwatch is my final solo project in module two at the Turing School of Software and Design.
+Overlook is my final solo project in module two at the Turing School of Software and Design.
 It is a hotel management application designed to keep track of bookings, room service orders, past and present patrons, and rooms.
 This application works with four seperate datasets retrieved from a third party using fetch, and uses classes, array prototype methods, jquery, SCSS, and good old plain JavaScript.

-One week was allowed for the completion of **Overwatch**.
+One week was allowed for the completion of **Overlook**.

 ## Installation